-Who is the Ideal DSP?
+Who is the Ideal Caregiver?

-HR Coordinator, and Direct Support veteran, Amy Gates has a bit of advice for anyone considering joining The Network as a DSP.
+HR Coordinator, and Direct Support veteran, Amy Gates has a bit of advice for anyone considering joining The MENTOR Network as a caregiver.
 After six years of working as a DSP, Amy learned that this job isn’t for everyone.
 You have to be passionate about people, or it just won’t work.
 “You can’t come to work for a paycheck,” she explained.
 “You need to care about what you do, or you can’t give our individuals what they need from us.
 We need someone who knows how to care for people.”

-As a DSP, you can see firsthand the impact you are having on someone’s life, and it is truly a fulfilling experience.
+As a caregiver, you can see firsthand the impact you are having on someone’s life, and it is truly a fulfilling experience.
 “The best part is watching the connection on an individual’s face when they understood something you taught them.
 It could be as simple as changing the TV channel,” Amy said.
 And while you may sometimes get burnt-out in a job like this, it’s all worth it in the end, as Amy noted.
-“Being a DSP is very rewarding work.”
+“Being a caregiver is very rewarding work.”

 Are you looking for an exciting, new career opportunity that allows you to make a difference in the lives of others?
 Join us as a caregiver today!”